lekankoku/messages-doodle/README.md

 ### frontend

 The front end was slightly more complicated.
 As for design, The wireframe was bare bones and showed me what I was supposed to implement, but the messages' positioning could have been clearer.
-Also, there was no desktop design, so I took inspiration from WhatsApp web and the WhatsApp mobile app and used doodles colors for the branding.
+Also, there was no desktop design, so I took inspiration from WhatsApp web and the WhatsApp mobile app and used Doodle colors for the branding.
 This was quicker for me and provided a reference point to follow.

 On the technical side, my first question was how to collect and store the username.
-I narrowed my solution to a modal that collects this when the name when the app is opened and is stored in the state.
-I was tempted to persist this username in local storage and provide the user with some sign-in and out based on local storage feature.
+I narrowed my solution to a modal that collects this when the app is opened and is stored in the state.
+I was tempted to persist this username in local storage and provide the user with some sign-in and out based on the local storage feature.
 Still, there were too many edge cases, lots to implement, and not a lot of time, so I shied away from it, but it would vastly improve the UX of the users.

-i added a local messages refresh button(the fetches new messages from the server) during development but took it out during the final product due to it not being in the product spec.
-It helped me with testing and debugging and would allow the UX and improve the app's functionality, but it wasn't a priority, so I took it out.
+I added a local messages refresh button(that fetches new messages from the server) during development but took it out during the final product due to it not being in the product spec.
+It helped me with testing and debugging and would allow the UX to improve the app's functionality, but it wasn't a priority, so I took it out.

 ## Tech Stack

-The contraints for this task was a JVM language and a vanilla javascipt framework, so therfore i userd the following tech stack
+The constraints for this task were a JVM language and a vanilla Javascript framework.
+Therefore, I used the following tech stack.

 **Client:** React, SASS